sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-hive.rst

 In your workflow, drag and drop a ``SaveAsHIVETable`` processor.
 Configure the processor to save your data into HIVE as a table which can be read later.

 ..
-Note:: Fire Insights can run in cluster mode or in the standalone mode.
+Note:: Sparkflows can run in cluster mode or in the standalone mode.
 These settings are in Administration/Configuration.
 When connecting to HIVE, Sparkflows must be running in cluster mode on an edge node of a Hadoop cluster.
 HIVE settings have to be correctly set under Administration/Configuration-> app.runOnCluster.

 The sample workflow below, contains "SaveAsHIVETable" Processor.
 It reads Transaction Dataset and saves it into the HIVE 'sample_08' table.